ZhongQiyu/blink-detector/README.md

 **This is a mirror of the HS Project in CMA.**

-## Homework (1/26/2024):
+## Homework (2/2/2024):

 0. We would tackle them at the same time!
-Treat the project as one of your vacation HW.
+Treat the project as one of your HW for the semester.

 1. Refactoring: In our current working directory (hs_project):
 - Rename the variables and the functions that are too general.